 - Avoid dark and unlit streets and stairways, and arrange to be picked up or dropped off as close to your hotel or apartment entrance as possible.

 - Keep a close eye on your personal belongings and hold on to them in public places such as internet cafés, train and bus stations.

 Theft from luggage during baggage handling at airports can occur both on arrival and departure.
 You should remove all valuables, lock suitcases and consider having them shrink-wrapped before check-in.

 Petty crime such as pickpocketing and bag snatching occurs, particularly on public transport, intercity buses and at major tourist areas including in Old Havana, El Centro, Vedado and the Malecon, as well as on the beaches of Playa del Este and Varedero.
 You should take all necessary precautions if you are in Centro Havana at night and take a taxi to your accommodation rather than walk, even if your accommodation is only a few blocks away.

 Thefts from hotel and guesthouse accommodation occur.
 You’re advised to ensure that valuables are held securely and to exercise due caution at all times.

-Car-related crime and mugging incidents are increasing in Havana, Santiago and other areas less frequented by tourists.
+Car-related crime and muggings can occur from time to time in areas including Havana, Santiago and other areas less frequented by tourists.
 There have been attacks on foreigners using hire cars after staged punctures and by bogus hitch-hikers.
 Don’t pick people up.
 If you get a puncture in a lonely spot, drive on several kilometres, preferably to a town, before stopping.